KNFullStack/Milestone-Project-3/README.md

 ### Relational vs Non-Relational Database

 An email was sent out regarding the use of Relational vs Non-Relational databases as there was a change in the learning outcomes.
 Prior to this email a non-relational database system was chosen, and development with this database was complete before the email was receieved.
 The design trade-off that can occur due to this choice has been understood, as well as how the elements of a relational and non-relational database map to one another.
+Examples of databases that could have been chosen include MySQL and PostgreSQL.
 Below shows a basic diagramme to show this: <br>
 ![database choice](/static/readme/database-choice.PNG)

 ### Design Deviations